LogtalkDotOrg/logtalk3/manuals/sources/libraries/dependents.rst

 The ``observer`` and ``subject`` categories implement the Smalltalk dependents handling mechanism.
-This mechanism can be used as an alternative to Logtalk's system-wide support for event-driven programming.
+This mechanism can be used as an alternative to Logtalk system-wide support for event-driven programming.

 API documentation
 -----------------